rink-turksma/IntunePrepTool/README.md

 Created by Rink Turksma with Sapien Powershell Studio.

-Version 1.2.4.1
+Version 1.2.4.1:
-1. Added option to Download Winget packages locally or UNC path.
+The addition of the option to download Winget packages locally or through a UNC path enhances the tool's flexibility and usability, catering to different network configurations and user preferences.

 Version 1.2.4.0:
-1. Unblock-file option added when creating MSI and EXE packages.
+1: The inclusion of the Unblock-file option when creating MSI and EXE packages demonstrates attention to detail and ensures a smooth user experience.
-2. New button in the start / config menu to install needed Powershell modules
+2: The new button in the start/config menu for installing necessary PowerShell modules simplifies the setup process, eliminating potential roadblocks for users who might lack required modules.
-3. Fixed an issue when parsing variables to the MSI install and uninstall script.
+3: Addressing the issue related to parsing variables in the MSI install and uninstall script enhances the tool's reliability, ensuring accurate deployment and removal of software packages.

 Please use Winget to install the latest version: "winget install rink-turksma.IntunePrepTool" (Run as Admin in CMD or Powershell) or update using: "winget upgrade rink-turksma.IntunePrepTool"